libCore/Toby/README.md

 2. Identifier (key)
 3. Value (Data)

+# Usage

+Include the `Toby.hh` header file into your project.

 # Why?

 This config language was design to be extremely easy to modify and configure.